Montgomery County 4-H Club Day

 **All MG Co. youth can receive a scholarship to Cedar Bluff and Greenbush by giving a talk or demonstration at club day.

-Greenbush 4-H camp - 24 hour overnight camp at Greenbush by Girard, KS for youth 7-8 yrs old.
-Stay in A/C cabins, high low ropes course, canoeing, fishing, archery, games, etc. Camp is June 6th!
-Estimated cost $80
+Greenbush 4-H Camp- 24 hour overnight camp at Greenbush by Girard, KS for youth 7-8 yrs old.
+Stay in A/C cabins, high low ropes course, canoeing, fishing, archery, games, etc. Camp is typically the first week of June!.
+Estimated cost $75

 Floating on Leadership - Teens 14-18 are invited to join us on a float trip at the river.
 Day trip.
-Float date is June 8th, with a backup date of June 22nd for rain.
+Float date is typically middle of June.
 We don't go every year unless there is interest.
-Cost is estimated $50
+Cost is estimated $40

-Cedar Bluff day camp - Local camp for ages 9-13 scheduled for June 10th.
-Outdoor games, savenger hunts, rocket building, coding, swimming, campfire, dance and more. $55 or $10 for those that gave a talk/demo at club days.
-Adult helpers, teenage counselors and campers register spring of 2022
+Cedar Bluff, day camp - Local camp for ages 9-13 scheduled for June 9th.
+Outdoor games, scavenger hunts, rocket building, coding, swimming, campfire, dance and more. $55 or $10 for those that gave a talk/demo at club days.
+Adult helpers, teenage counselors and campers register spring of 2023.

 Being elected to an officer role is a great honor and responsibility.
 This means that your club sees you a leader who will help them move forward.
 With this honor comes great responsibility.
 Officers are encouraged to learn about their role and complete the necessary books to be completed at the end of the year.
 At this link you will find officer training videos, books, and much more.
 Here is a copy of the score sheets for the following books Secretary, Treasurer, Reporter, and Historian.